a2stuff/a2d/res/notes/testplan.md

 * Load DeskTop.
 Open a window containing icons.
 View > by Name.
 Quit DeskTop, reload.
 Verify that the window is restored, and that it shows the icons in a list sorted by name, and that View > by Name is checked.
 Repeat for other View menu options.
 * Load DeskTop.
 Open a window for a volume in a Disk II drive.
 Quit DeskTop.
 Remove the disk from the Disk II drive.
 Load DeskTop.
 Verify that the Disk II drive is only polled once on startup, not twice.

 * Ensure the startup volume has a name that would be case-adjusted by DeskTop, e.g. /HD.
 Launch DeskTop.
 Open the startup volume.
-Apple > Control Panels.
+Apple Menu > Control Panels.
 Drag a DA file to the startup volume window.
 Verify that the file is moved, not copied.

 * Load DeskTop.
 Ensure that every ProDOS device is online and represented by an icon.
 Try opening volumes/folders until there are less than 8 windows but more than 127 icons.
 Verify that the "A window must be closed..." dialog has no Cancel button.
 * Load DeskTop.
 Ensure that every ProDOS device is online and represented by an icon.
 Verify that 127 icons can be shown.